WELCOME TO

 shows throat pleating, an added dimension to this daylily.
 The overall expression is that of an

-airy, ethereal pose.
+airy, ethereal

 We have used it a good deal in hybridizing with